Piturnah/rack/README.md

 # porth-rs

-This is a Rust implementation of some of the most basic features of the [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming), [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) programming language [Porth](https://gitlab.com/tsoding/porth) created by Tsoding/Rexim.
+This is a Rust implementation of some of the features of the [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming), [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) programming language [Porth](https://gitlab.com/tsoding/porth) created by Tsoding/Rexim.
 The documented development of the original Porth can be found [here](https://www.youtube.com/playlist?list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4).

 ## Usage